 The refuge's piney woods, bayous, and marshes are a haven for wildlife and a great place to enjoy the outdoors.
 Hunting, fishing, hiking, paddling, bird watching, nature photography, guided tours, and educational programs are ways you can enjoy the refuge.
 The Bayou Lacombe Visitor Center in Lacombe is a gateway to exploring the Southeast Louisiana Refuges, with exhibits, maps and a nature store.
+The Visitor Center is currently closed.

 Location and Contact Information